majid-2002/String-Hashing/README.md

 # Crypto-hashing-js

 crypto-hashing-js is a JavaScript package that provides various hashing functions for strings.
-It includes Polynomial **Hashing, Rolling Hashing, and Rabin-Karp Hashing** for string matching, as well as popular cryptographic hash functions such as **MD5, SHA-1, and SHA-256**.
+It includes Polynomial **Hashing, Rolling Hashing, and Rabin-Karp Hashing** for string matching, as well as popular cryptographic hash functions such as **MD5, SHA-1, SHA-256, SHA-512, Keccak, and Blake2**.

 ## Installation